TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/PhpYAfQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Jane Doe, an agent working with the osTicketing system, logs in to see what tickets have came in so far today.
+Jane Doe, an agent working with the osTicketing system, logs in to see what tickets have been submitted so far today.
 </p>
 <br />